editeodoro/despotic/README.md

-This is my version of DESPOTIC: https://bitbucket.org/krumholz/despotic All credits to Mark Krumholz.
+This is my own version of DESPOTIC: https://bitbucket.org/krumholz/despotic

+All credits to Mark Krumholz.

 DESPOTIC